Law hammer

 This is a sympathetic position for Insolvency Practitioners to be in.
 Nonetheless, the Upper Tribunal rejected the appeal, noting that:

-The main reason the Appellant failed is that insufficient evidence was presented at the FTT which is the fact finding tribunal, hence the place where all of the relevant facts should be heard.
-While plenty of delays could have occurred for the generic reasons listed, the Appellant did not adequately describe the particular facts and circumstances that delayed the appeals in the case in question at the relevant time.
+The main reason the Appellant failed is that insufficient evidence was presented at the FTT which is the fact-finding tribunal and the place where all of the relevant facts should be heard.
+While plenty of delays could have occurred for the generic reasons listed, the Appellant did not sufficiently describe the particular facts and circumstances that delayed the appeals in the case in question at the relevant time.
 The UT commented:

 “There is nothing to preclude the tribunal taking account, as part of its analysis when exercising its discretion, any particular issues that arise in a given case from a company having been put into liquidation and anything that flows from that.
 That will however require the appellant to advance evidence regarding the particular facts and circumstances relied on to justify the delay and in support of the appellant’s application, so that the tribunal hearing the application can evaluate those in the light of the parties’ submissions in the normal way.”